-By Ann Forsyth (drafting, conceptual issues and formulae, some comments and GIS approach text) and Jason Zimmerman (GIS Steps, many comments/GIS approach text), with reference to additional materials by the team of Active Living Research grantees at the University of North Carolina, led by Daniel Rodriguez.
+By Ann Forsyth (drafting, conceptual issues and formulae, some comments and GIS approach text) and Jason Zimmerman (GIS Steps, many comments/GIS approach text), and Ed D'Sousa (refinement of steps and comments) with reference to additional materials by the team of Active Living Research grantees at the University of North Carolina, led by Daniel Rodriguez.

 In version 2.1 compared with version 2.0, the basic outlines of several new protocols were added.
 These include 5.8, 5.9, 5.10, and 5.15.
 Significant changes were made to 5.13 and 5.14.
 An error was corrected in 5.6 (now similar land uses = 0 in both 5.6 and 5.7).
 In version 2.2, the dissimilarity variables were significantly elaborated, and the "North Carolina" variables were also expanded.
 In version 2.3 the "North Carolina" variables were clarified.
+In version 3.1, protocol 5.1 had a number of steps substantially revised and 5.14 had substantial revisions to the approach and steps for measuring distance to parks and to work.